mtitolo/GIFKit/README.md

 ## API

-Provides two Network Models for searching Reddit, and finding GIFs in a subreddit.
+Provides two Network Models for searching reddit, and finding GIFs in a subreddit.

 ## Usage